-Quality sleep is one of the cornerstones to healthy living.
-It improves your productivity, focus and patience.
+Quality sleep is one of the cornerstones of healthy living.
+It improves your productivity, focus, and patience.
 So, when I hear objections based on myths about sleep training, I am driven to correct them.

 As a parent, I am sure you’ve heard, “they’re only little once, enjoy this time”, or “You’re not sleeping… what did you expect when you decided to have children?”.

 Yes, cherish this precious time as your little one won’t stay little forever, but it doesn’t mean you have to sacrifice sleep.
 Your child can learn the skills to sleep all night long.

 Sleep training works.
 So, I’d like to address three common myths about sleep training.